dhalima3/Dotfiles/checklist.md

 * Show date and day of week in menu bar.
 Date & Time > Clock > Show Date, Show the day of the week
 * Change Display to be 'More Space'
 * Bluetooth > Show Bluetooth in menu bar
-* Keyboard > Show Input menu in menu bar
+* Keyboard > Use F1, F2, etc. keys as standard function key
 * Screenshot App > Options > Change Save Location to Onedrive folder

 ### Trackpad/Mouse